 Mapping software makes tracking and analysis easy.
 When dealing with large amounts of data, it can often be challenging to see patterns or trends; organizing this data on a map makes the patterns more noticeable.
 Data can be separated based on a variety of criteria, such as the product or service purchased, the amount purchased, the frequency of purchases, and similar criterion.
 A map is easily created by importing the data from a simple spreadsheet to the mapping software; this map can be analyzed, shared, and modified as needed.

 Sales mapping creates optimized routes, allowing you to visit all of your locations in a defined order maximizing the time of your sales reps.
 Use mapping to first break up your data based on locations, then segment the data into smaller groups based on other criteria particular to your business.
 The map allows you to easily create ‘smart’ routes for each employee to optimize their route and travel time.

 Businesses can also use mapping to identify new growth opportunities by performing a competitive analysis to locate areas that may be underserved by other companies in your field.
 Inputting market and customer data visualizes on the map, which areas are most likely to lead to the highest profits.

 Talk to the Sales Mapping Experts

-Web-based sales mapping has become a popular way for modern sales teams to increase performance and empower their representatives.
-Sales mapping software is also cost-effective, offering a wide range of features designed to make route optimization, sales management, and market analysis fast and simple.
+Web-based mapping has become a popular way for modern sales teams to increase performance and empower their representatives.
+Mapping software is also cost-effective, offering a wide range of features designed to make route optimization, sales management, and market analysis fast and simple.
 For more information on using sales mapping or to acquire sales mapping software, contact the sales mapping experts at Mapping Resources.